Bryce Johnson Player Props: Giants vs. Dodgers

 Bryce Johnson At The Plate

-- Johnson has gotten a hit in three of seven games this season, but he has zero multi-hit games.
+- Johnson has gotten a hit in three of eight games this year, but he has no multi-hit games.

-- He has gone deep in one of seven games, and in 8.3% of his plate appearances.
+- He has hit a long ball in one of eight games, and in 6.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.